HELIOS APP (Viking Centro App)

 User's Journey Focus

 First, a basic general outline was developed to position the key screens and determine the levels at which they would be placed.
-Subsequently, additional levels and elements were incorporated to better understand the application's functionality based on this outline.
-One of the main objectives behind this structuring is to focus on displaying the maximum amount of information on the screens, organized into modules in such a way that the user's attention remains engaged throughout their journey.
+Subsequently, additional levels and elements were incorporated to better understand the apps’ functionality based on this outline.
+One of the main objectives behind this structuring is to focus on displaying the maximum amount of information on the screens, organized into modules in such a way that the user’s attention remains engaged throughout their journey.

 Development